qualisys/Calqulus-Steps/docs/body-mass.md

 # Body Mass

-The body mass (i.e., the weight of the subject) is essential for calculating inverse dynamics.
+Body mass (or body weight) is crucial for calculating inverse dynamics—in Calqulus processing, these terms are used interchangeably to denote the subject’s weight in kilograms.
 During session processing, Calqulus determines the subject's body mass using one of the following sources:

 - Force data from force plates during a static measurement.
 - The value provided in the `Mass` or `Weight` field in QTM.